-Warfarin: Personalized medicinewarfarin_variation_prevalence_368
+Warfarin: Personalized medicine

 Warfarin (coumarin), acenocoumarol and phenprocoumon are vitamin K antagonist (VKA) anticoagulants used in patients with deep vein thrombosis, thromboembolism, cardiovascular or cerebrovascular risk, or after surgery.
 It has a very narrow therapeutic index and causes severe adverse events outside this range, being one of the most common reasons for emergency hospitalizations.
 Based on a patient’s VKORC1 and CYP2C9 genotypes, the dosage of warfarin may be adjusted to arrive sooner at the intended blood concentration, achieve therapeutic benefits, and minimize adverse effects.
 The majority of genetic dependence lies on VKORC1, which encodes a protein that is inhibited by warfarin, and CYP2C9, which is involved in warfarin metabolism.
 In 2010, FDA recommended pharmacogenetic warfarin dosing for patients based on VKORC1 and CYP2C9 genotypes.